alexehrlich/BerlinerFeuerwehr_DataVisualizer/README.md

 # Berlin Feuerwehr Regional Mission Visualization

-This project automatically downloads all available regional mission data and process and groups districts to then plot a graphical representation of the mission frequency per year in proprtional circles on the berlin map.
+This project automatically downloads all available regional mission data and groups districts to then plot a graphical representation of the mission frequency per year in proprtional circles on the berlin map.
 The map is a public available shapefile of Berlin.
 The location data is retreived by OpenStreetMAp.org via geopy.